The geometry of maximal representations of surface groups into SO(2,n): Introduction

 \section{Introduction}

-In the past decades, two major theories have allowed many breakthroughs in the understanding of surface group representations.
+In the past decades, two major theories have allowed various breakthroughs in the understanding of surface group representations into semi-simple Lie groups, leading to what is sometimes called \emph{higher Teichm\"uller theory}.

 On one side, non-abelian Hodge theory gives a bijective correspondence between conjugacy classes of representations of the fundamental group of a closed Riemann surface into a semi-simple Lie group and holomorphic objects on the Riemann surface called \emph{Higgs bundles}.
-This theory, developed by Hitchin, Simpson, Corlette and many others, has proven very useful in describing the topology of character varieties of surface groups (see \cite{hitchinselfduality}, \cite{hitchin} or \cite{gothen}).
+This theory, developed by Hitchin, Simpson, Corlette and many others, has proven very useful in describing the topology of representation varieties of surface groups (see \cite{hitchinselfduality}, \cite{hitchin} or \cite{gothen}).

-On the other side, Labourie showed that many surface group representations share a certain dynamical property called the \emph{Anosov} property.
-This property has strong geometric and dynamical implications similar to the \emph{quasi-Fuchsian} property for surface group representations in $\PSL(2,\C)$.
+On the other side, Labourie showed in \cite{labouriehyperconvex} that many surface group representations share a certain dynamical property called the \emph{Anosov} property.
+This property has strong geometric and dynamical implications similar to the \emph{quasi-Fuchsian} property for surface group representations into $\PSL(2,\C)$.

-A recent trend in the field is to try to link these two seemingly disparate theories (see for instance \cite{AlessandriniLi,BaragliaThesis,CollierLi}).
-Such links are far from being well-understood.
-For instance, there is no known Higgs bundle characterization of Anosov representations.
-The main obstacle is that finding the representation associated to a given Higgs bundle involves solving a highly transcendental system of PDEs called the \emph{Higgs bundles equations}.
+A recent trend in the field is to try to link these two approaches to higher Teichm\"uller theory (see for instance \cite{AlessandriniLi,BaragliaThesis,CollierLi,LabourieWentworth}) by extending previous works which highlighted the importance of harmonic maps in Teichm\"uller theory (see for instance \cite{WolfHarmonicTeichmuller}).
+Currently, such links are far from being fully understood.
+For example, there is no known Higgs bundle characterization of Anosov representations.
+The main obstacle is that finding the representation associated to a given Higgs bundle involves solving a highly transcendental system of PDEs called the \emph{self-duality equations}.

-However, in some cases the Higgs bundle equations simplify, and one can hope to reach a reasonably good understanding of their solutions.
+However, in some cases the self-duality equations simplify, and one can hope to reach a reasonably good understanding of their solutions.
 These simplifications happen when the Higgs bundle is \emph{cyclic}.
 Unfortunately, not every Higgs bundle is cyclic.
 Nevertheless, it turns out that restricting to cyclic Higgs bundles is enough to study representations into most Lie groups of real rank $2$.
-This was used by Labourie \cite{labouriecyclic} to study Hitchin representations into $\PSL(3,\R)$, $\PSp(4,\R)$ and $\mathrm{G}_2$, by the first author \cite{colliercyclic} to study some maximal representations in $\PSp(4,\R)$ and by the first author with Alessandrini \cite{PSp4maximalRepsAC} to study {\em all} maximal representations into $\PSp(4,\R)$.
+This was used by Labourie \cite{labouriecyclic} to study Hitchin representations into $\PSL(3,\R)$, $\PSp(4,\R)$ and $\mathrm{G}_2$, and by the first author and Alessandrini \cite{colliercyclic,PSp4maximalRepsAC} to study maximal representations into $\PSp(4,\R)$.